merklefruit/tide-analytics/README.md

-# Tide Protocol Analytics Dashboard
+# Tide Protocol Minimal Analytics Dashboard

-Made with Astro, Redis and Prisma
+Made with Astro & Redis.

-Design is Heavily inspired by <https://file.app> and <https://mevboost.org>.
+The minimal design is heavily inspired by <https://file.app> and <https://mevboost.org>.